Harry V. Jaffa: Founding of the United States

-Jaffa believed the American founders, including Thomas Jefferson, James Madison, and George Washington established the nation on political principles traceable from Locke to Aristotle.
+Jaffa believed the American founders, including Thomas Jefferson, James Madison, and George Washington, established the nation on political principles traceable from Locke to Aristotle.
 While he believed that governments are instituted to protect rights, he acknowledged the higher ends they serve, primarily happiness.
 The Declaration of Independence said, "whenever any form of government becomes destructive of these ends [life, liberty, and the pursuit of happiness], it is the right of the people to alter or abolish it, and to institute new government, laying its foundations on such principles and organizing its powers in such form, as to them shall seem most likely to effect their safety and happiness."
 Jaffa pointed out that safety and happiness are the principal virtues of Aristotelian political life in his Politics.
-Jaffa also pointed to Federalist No. 43, in which James Madison declares that safety and happiness are the aims of all political institutions, and George Washington's first inaugural address as cementing the link between human happiness and government and therefore the ancient roots of the American founding.
+Jaffa also pointed to Federalist No. 43, in which James Madison declares that safety and happiness are the aims of all political institutions, and that George Washington's first inaugural address cemented the link between human happiness and government and thereby shows the ancient roots of the American founding.

 Abraham Lincoln scholarship

 Jaffa wrote two books dealing exclusively with Abraham Lincoln.
 His first, Crisis of the House Divided: An Interpretation of the Issues in the Lincoln-Douglas Debates, was written in 1959.
 Forty years later, he followed it with A New Birth of Freedom: Abraham Lincoln and the Coming of the Civil War.
-Jaffa also wrote a number of essays on Lincoln for the National Review and other journals.
-Before Jaffa, most conservative scholars, including M. E. Bradford, Russell Kirk, and Willmoore Kendall believed that Lincoln's presidency represented a substantial growth in federal power and limitation on individual rights.
+Jaffa also wrote several essays on Lincoln for National Review and other journals.
+Before Jaffa, most conservative scholars, including M. E. Bradford, Russell Kirk, and Willmoore Kendall, believed that Lincoln's presidency represented a substantial growth in federal power and limitations on individual rights.

 Jaffa also believed that the Declaration of Independence and the United States Constitution share a relationship whereby the latter is intended to preserve the principles of the former.
 This belief has garnered criticism from legal scholars, particularly Robert Bork.